-Guests are eligible to attend some meals, but not all.
-Students are entitled to invite up to two guests a day to any meal from which guests are not excluded or limited.
-Fellows and students may invite additional guests provided they consult with the Fellows' Steward in advance.
+Guests are welcome to eat in the dining hall and Edspresso for informal dining.
+Students are entitled to invite up to two guests to Formal Hall and three guests to a Guest Night from which guests are not excluded or limited.
 In all cases, guests must be accompanied at the meal by the member of the College hosting them and in whose name the booking has been made.
 Children under 16 are not admitted to Formal dinners but are welcome at all other meals.

-Members are responsible for ensuring that their guests are aware of, and comply with, the dress code for Formal occasions in College.
+Members are responsible for ensuring that their guests are aware of, and comply with, the dress code and expectations of behaviour for Formal occasions in College.

-7.4 Booking for Meals
+7.4 Booking for Formal Meals

-For regular meals no booking is required.
+For informal meals no booking is required.

-Members must book for all Formal dinners by accessing the Meals Booking System on the College's website (http://www.st-edmunds.cam.ac.uk/dbs) and following the instructions given there, including entering their name and those of their guests correctly onto the system.
-In case it is not possible to access the website, members should contact the Fellows' Stewards by email: fellows.steward@st-edmunds.cam.ac.uk.
+Members must book for all Formal dinners by accessing the Dinner Booking System (DBS) on the College's website and following the instructions given there, including entering their name and those of their guests correctly onto the system.
+In case of any queries, members should contact the Fellows' Stewards by email: fellows.steward@stedmunds.cam.ac.uk.

-When making your booking online, members should indicate if they wish certain diners to be placed together on the seating plan and any special dietary requirements.
+When making your booking online, members should indicate if they wish certain diners to be placed together on the seating plan.
 The Fellows' Stewards will try to meet all reasonable requests.